pawlishon/Python_projects/README.md

 # Web app.

 Created in flask.
 If you'd like to see how it looks like, please contact me on paw.piatkowski7@gmail.com and I will set up a server for the app to work on.
 Due to a limited resources the app is not intended for processing large amount of data, hence the possibility of downloading desktop app is there included.

+# Django recipies app
+The app is a browser of recipies I have stored on my external server in MySQL Database.
+It allows user to browse recipies by title and/or category and redirects to recipe page.
+Page content is in Polish.
+I run this app as well as the database and Ubuntu machine and deploy using MySQL server together with Apache server for the app.
+If you want to see how does it work just let me know and I'll set it up.